 What is all the fuss about with this new movie The Lightning Thief that's coming out on February 12?
 If you want to know more about the book it's based on, please read on:Percy Jackson is dyslexic, has ADHD, and enough behavioral problems that he has been kicked out of six schools in six years.
 His last removal was particularly interesting; he transformed his pre-algebra teacher to dust when she turned into a monster and tried to kill him.

 Have you joined a book club at your local library yet?Come to the Northeast Branch Library Children's Room, February 4, 2010 at 4:00.
 We will talk about Forty Acres and Maybe a Mule by Harriette Gillem Robinet.
 This book won the Scott O'Dell Award for Historical Fiction.
 It is a great Black History Month read.
 Copies of the book are waiting at the library for you to checkout.
 On the book club date, there will be snacks and a book related activity.
 Although this is intended for ages 8 - 12, all are welcome.

 Acquire information literacy skills with our free computer classes at the Northeast Public Library.
 We offer a wide range of hands-on technology training at our branch library.The library offers classes on various computer topics and each class is a 70 minutes, one-time class.
 Class sizes are small with a maximum of 9 students per class and free.
-The classes are designed for people with little to no experience using a computer.
-Classes include Computer Basics, Internet Basics, Microsoft Word and Job Search Methods.

 This year's Newberry and Caldecott Awards (among many others) will be announced in just a few weeks at the American Library Association Midwinter Meeting in Boston.
 Given that, I felt I should highlight some previous winners, and I would like to start with last year's Newberry Award winner, The Graveyard Book by Neil Gaiman.